-LIVESTRONG.COM traveled to Cannes, France to host a doubles tennis match and fireside chat with Serbian-born tennis legend Ana Ivanovic, grand slam champion ranked No. 1 in the world in 2008.
+Livestrong traveled to Cannes, France to host a doubles tennis match and fireside chat with Serbian-born tennis legend Ana Ivanovic, Grand Slam champion ranked number one in the world in 2008.

-Ivanovic retired from the world of professional tennis this past year at the age of 29.
+Ivanovic retired from professional tennis this past year at age 29.

 Press "play" to watch the full interview where Ivanovic reveals what work-life balance means to her and what it means to be a strong woman:

 "Being strong is not only working out -- it's also being mentally strong and being confident in your own abilities and body and behavior, and I think we all have that inside," says Ivanovic.

 To stay fit now, Ivanovic tells us that she enjoys the gym, yoga and running.
 Her current favorite workout is running.
 "It helps to clear my mind and refreshes me," she explains.